 Mosquitoes hold the higher ground in terms of its reproduction rate (they outnumber every animal on Earth but ants and termites) and due to its size, agility and ability to spread out in numbers quickly carrying virus/parasites that can cause diseases.
 In this regard, preventing mosquitoes from biting you at all and as a larger goal, eliminating breeding grounds for mosquitoes are efficient measures to prevent mosquito borne diseases for starters.

 When mosquitoes become a regular problem, especially during their breeding seasons, maintaining a consistent routine to keep them away often proves to be effective.
 For example, you can install fly screens.
-But when it comes to long term management of mosquitoes, mosquito repellents add value to other preventive measures taken to eliminate mosquito infestations near your home.
+But when it comes to long term management of mosquitoes, mosquito repelling plants or plug-in devices add value to other preventive measures taken to eliminate mosquito infestations near your home.
 Repellers can also help you deal with different species of mosquito having varied biting times.

-Mosquito repellents can range from natural fragrances to plug in devices.
+Mosquito repellents can range from natural fragrances (mosquito repellant plants) to plug in devices.

 Humans have certain traits in their skins which attracts mosquitoes.
 These attractants can differ from one species of mosquito to another (for instance, Anopheles mosquitoes prefer bacteria and sweat).
 While some people opt-in for stronger, artificial repellents like DEET-based chemical repellents, these have severe health and environmental implications.
 The goal is to neutralise the attractants of mosquitoes, which can be achieved by natural ingredients too.
-Some noteworthy ingredients are:
+Some noteworthy natural mosquito repellent plants are:

 - Lemon eucalyptus oil

 - Greek catmint oil